Feeling the heat in Florida’s hot summer? Is your air conditioning unit refusing to blow cool air when you need it most?

 What Can Cause Your Air Conditioner’s Refrigerant Line to Freeze?

-There are two main reasons for a frozen AC line.
+There are two main reasons for a frozen AC pipe.

 Poor Airflow Over the Evaporator Coil